September 24, 2019

 Godfrey provides much needed clarity on private competition law claims for practitioners across Canada.
 The majority’s decision strengthens Canadian antitrust enforcement by ensuring that cartelists are faced with the full costs of their conspiracy, whether or not the conspiracy is discovered within two years.

-Jonathan Schachter is an associate at Sotos Class Actions, which represented the Consumers’ Association of Canada on its intervention before the SCC in this case.
+Sotos Class Actions represented the Consumers’ Association of Canada on its intervention before the SCC in this case.